Student Conduct Standard Operating Procedures Regarding Sexual Misconduct, Sexual Harassment, and Unwanted Sexual Contact

 - Accused will be allowed an opening summary of information;

 - The parties may not directly question the other party or witnesses during the Administrative Conference.
-The questions and response to the questions will become a part of the Record.
+All questions posed and responses to the questions will become a part of the Record.
 Questions proposed by the parties but not asked by the Decision-maker will become part of the file available to the Appeals Officer, but will not become part of the Record.
 Parties may also submit additional questions during the conference if the additional questions pertain to information provided during the conference.
 Should good cause exist to consider new or additional information obtained during the Administrative Conference, the Decision-maker shall have the authority to conduct any such additional fact-finding as may be necessary.

 - “New Information” means information submitted to provide corroboration for an argument or statement in the Record.
 For example, a text message to witness 2 that had not been previously submitted to the decision-maker.
 The text message is new information that requires a petition stating good cause for inclusion in the record.
 It is important to note that in determining good cause, the decision-maker will consider an argument that the party did not know the new information was relevant until he or she had the opportunity to review the record.

-Certain Information is not relevant and therefore will not be considered by the decision-maker in issuing the notice of findings, as outlined below:
+Certain Information is not relevant and therefore generally will not be considered by the decision-maker in issuing the notice of findings, as outlined below:

 d.
-Prior Conduct: Subject to section (11)(e), prior or subsequent conduct of either party may be considered in determining pattern, knowledge, intent, motive, or absence of mistake.
-For example, information of a pattern of prohibited conduct by the Accused Student, either before or after the incident in question, regardless of whether there has been a prior finding of a code violation, may be deemed relevant to the determination of responsibility for the matter under investigation.
+Prior Conduct: Subject to section (11)(e), prior or subsequent conduct of either party may only be considered in determining pattern, knowledge, intent, motive, or absence of mistake.
+For example, information of a pattern of prohibited conduct by the Respondent, either before or after the incident in question, regardless of whether there has been a prior finding of a code violation, may be deemed relevant to the determination of responsibility for the matter under investigation.
 The determination of relevance of pattern information will be based on an assessment of whether the previous or subsequent conduct was substantially similar to the conduct under investigation or indicates a pattern of similar conduct.
-Such prior or subsequent conduct may also constitute a violation of the student conduct code, in which case it may subject the Accused Student to additional sanctions.
+Such prior or subsequent conduct may also constitute a violation of the student conduct code, in which case it may subject the Respondent to additional sanctions.
 The Decision-Maker will determine the relevance of this information.

 e.
 Prior Sexual Conduct of Either Party: Prior sexual history generally will not be admitted to prove character or reputation and typically will not be used in determining whether the conduct occurred.
-Exceptions to this rule include when consent is at issue, in which case prior consensual activity between the two parties, while not determinative, may be relevant to determining whether consent was sought and given; to explain an injury, motive or bias, or to establish a pattern or intent.
+Exceptions to this rule include when consent is at issue, in which case prior consensual activity between the two parties, while not determinative, may be relevant to determining whether consent was sought and given, to explain an injury, motive or bias, or to establish a pattern or intent.

 g.
 Information submitted but excluded from the Record will be kept by the Decision-Maker and submitted to the Appeal’s Officer as necessary.